 You’re Not Alone

 Thanks to the efforts of our donors and volunteers, Greater Lansing Food Bank works to make sure our neighbors have enough to eat.
-As the regions’ food bank hub, we supply food pantries, churches, soup kitchens and more.
+As the regions’ food bank hub, we supply food pantries, churches, community kitchens and more.
 As an equal opportunity provider, we respect each individual’s dignity and basic rights.
 In order to get help now, please use one of the resources listed below.

 United Way 2-1-1 Emergency Resource Lookup